Anybody check for pods?

 Sooooooooo, I got to thinking about the asgrow 1832s out in the field.
 On the way to the field, I stopped at an asgrow plot.
 The 12s and 14s maturity were loaded with pods.
 Then it pretty much stopped.

 I checked every later variety and they were free from any pods.

 Now I know, everyone is going to say, we don't make beans till august, but hey, check out the calendar boys.
 Oh, and it seems with all the heat, everything else is about a month ahead of schedule, so where are the beans?

-DES MOINES, Iowa (Agriculture.com)--After starting lower, the CME Group soybean market finished…
+DES MOINES, Iowa (Agriculture.com)—On Wednesday, the CME Group soybean complex ended on a sharp…